andrewdavidmackenzie/andrewdavidmackenzie.github.io/_posts/wip/mdbook_post.md

 ---
 layout: post
-title: Rust: Cargo Workspaces add-on
+title: Rust - Cargo Workspaces add-on
 ---

 With my `flow` rust project, I have ended up with a workspace project with eight crates inside it (after moving